UfukYarisan/redit-make-automation/README.md

 ## 🔧 Potential Improvements

-Here are some ways this Reddit → Gemini → Notion automation can be expanded or improved:

-## 🔧 Potential Improvements

 Here are several ways to enhance and expand the Reddit → Gemini → Notion automation:

 ### 🧠 Language Learning Features